Shadows of rotating black holes in plasma environments with aberration effects: Introduction

-Recently, Grenzebach et.al. \cite{GPL_2014, Grenzebach_2015, Grenzebach_2016} generalized the calculations for the shadow of a Kerr black hole in the Plebański-Demiański class limit, incorporating the relativistic aberration effects arising from a moving observer.
-If the motion of the observer is purely in the radial direction, the Penrose aberration formula is recovered.
-The method makes use of an extra constant of motion, a generalized Carter's constant.

-Even though there exist in the literature a plethora of stationary and axially symmetric metrics that generalize the Kerr metric (coming from alternative theories to general relativity of with different matter fields, here we will employ the family of metrics described by Konoplya et.al. in \cite{KSZ_2018} to represent the spacetime around rotating black holes immersed in plasma environments.
-The particularity of this families of metrics is that it allows the separation of variables in the Klein-Gordon and Hamilton-Jacobi (HJ) equations.
-We will follow the approach seen in \cite{PyT_2017} to obtain the equations that parameterize the black hole shadow and, incorporating the Grenzebach equations, we will present a model that considers both the effects of the plasma environment and the effects of relativistic aberration.
-In Sect. \ref{c3s2} we will summarize the metrics described in \cite{KSZ_2018} and present the specific spacetime models on which we will work.
-In Sec. \ref{c3s3} we will develop the formulas needed to parameterize the contour curve of the black hole shadow in cold non-magnetic plasma environments, and we will see how this is affected by the different parameters of the black hole and plasma profiles.
-Finally, in Sect. \ref{c3s4}, we will modify the previously obtained equations to consider now the effects of relativistic aberration.
+So far, the effects of dispersive media, such as plasma, and relativistic aberration on the propagation of light around compact objects have been treated separately in the literature.
+In this article, we consider these two effects simultaneously to study the shadow of a family of alternative metrics that contain the Kerr black hole as a particular case. { Although there exists a plethora of stationary and axially symmetric metrics in the literature that generalize the Kerr metric from alternative theories to general relativity, we employ the family of metrics described by Konoplya, Stuchlík, and Zhidenko (KSZ) in \cite{KSZ_2018} to represent the spacetime around rotating black holes immersed in plasma environments.
+The peculiarity of this metric family lies in its ability to disentangle variables in the Klein-Gordon and Hamilton-Jacobi (HJ) equations.
+However, it should be noted that this family is a subset of a larger family described in \cite{Konoplya:2016jvv} that includes the KSZ as a specific instance.
+Nonetheless, the latter family does not generally exhibit the desirable property of Hamilton-Jacobi equation separability, which allows for the analytical study of shadows.
+Consequently, in our study, we focus exclusively on the KSZ metric family.
+We will follow the approach seen in \cite{PyT_2017} to obtain the equations that parameterize the black hole shadow, and generalizing the Grenzebach equations \cite{Grenzebach_2015}, we will present a model that considers both the effects of the plasma environment and the effects of relativistic aberration.}